Latent Space Dynamics Learning for Stiff Collisional-radiative Models: Numerical Experiment

 \subsection{Autoencoder Training}

 The entire model is trained in two steps.
 First, we train the autoencoder to identify the latent space.
 Next, we use a flow map neural network (FMNet) to learn the latent dynamics.
 In the autoencoder architecture, the encoder and decoder both have two hidden layers.
 The input is the normalized ion population density $\mathbf{W}$ with an input dimension of 94.
 The output of the decoder is the reconstruction of the ion population density and radiative loss rate $\mathcal{R}_L$, with a dimension of 95.
 Increasing the number of hidden neurons and the latent space size increases the training cost.
 For the fully connected layers, sigmoid activations are used.
 The learning rate has constant decay after every 1000 epochs starting with $0.001$.
 We trained the model for 10,000 epochs, experimenting with different numbers of hidden units and latent space dimensions.
 To balance accuracy and efficiency, using $h1=64, \, h2=32$, and a latent space of dimension 10 (it consists of a black space of dimension 6 and the white space of dimension 4) provides a reasonably accurate reconstruction and prediction of radiative loss.
-Fig.~\ref{fig:AE} shows the autoencoder architecture.
-Fig.~\ref{fig:AE_RL} shows the representative prediction of $\mathcal{R}_L$ from the decoder.
-The model is trained using one NVIDIA A100 GPU.
+Fig.~\ref{fig:AE} shows the autoencoder architecture. \reva{The autoencoder neural network is trained on 70\% of the total trajectory data and evaluated on a test dataset containing 600 trajectories with different combination of initial conditions, temperature ($T_e$), and density ($n_A$)).
+Fig.~\ref{fig:AE_RL} shows the reconstruction of $\mathcal{R}_L$ from 20 randomly sampled testing trajectories data (data unseen by the neural network). } The model is trained using one NVIDIA A100 GPU.
 Under this configuration, the training cost is 27 hours.
 We used this latent space configuration for our flow map training.